-Drill Bit Size For Screws – (For Softwood and Hardwood)
+Drill Bit Size for # Screws: Softwood and Hardwood

-Drill bit size for screws is very important for screw driving.
-Because wood edges can be cracked easily while screws are driving inside the wood, this is common for both softwood and hardwood.
+Drill bit size for # screw is very important for screw driving.
+It denotes the drill bit size related to the screw number (#).
+It helps to choose the right drill bit related to a specific screw number.
+Because wood edges can be cracked easily while screws are driving inside the wood due to compressions in the wood piece.
+This is common for both softwood and hardwood.
 Normally, screws have a major diameter.
 When we choose a drill bit size for the screws, its size should always be less than the major diameter of the screw.

-Softwood is lower strong and has less hardness.
-Hence softwood can crack easily.
-When a screw is driven into the wood, its inside is compressed.
-Due to the weak fibers, wood will crack easily.
-This is mostly happened at the edges of the wood pieces.
-So you can use the below drill bit sizes for softwoods.
+Softwood is weak and less dense.
+Hence, softwood can crack easily.
+When a screw is driven into the soft wood, the inside of the driving hole can be compressed.
+As well as it will crack easily due to the weak fibers.
+This mostly happens at the edges of the wood pieces.
+When you use the drill bit sizes below, you can avoid it.

 Screw